top of page

 Failure 2: Leading based on a worldly standard.

 Without realizing it, most pastors use a combination of religious traditions, human wisdom, and business success to guide their leadership.
+Let me briefly define each of these.

 • Religious traditions: Things they've heard the Bible says but have never investigated themselves to be sure it actually does.
 Examples include assuming a church should be run by a single pastor, that deacons are leaders, or that a board of elders should be made up of influential people in the church.